ibm-cloud-docs/codeengine/configmap-secret.md

 Use defined configmaps with jobs or apps.
 Let's use the configmaps that were previously defined with the CLI with an application.

 1. [Deploy an app](/docs/codeengine?topic=codeengine-application-workloads#deploy-app-cli).
 For this example, create an app that uses the [`Hello`](https://hub.docker.com/r/ibmcom/hello) image in Docker Hub.
-When a request is sent to this sample app, the app reads the environment variable `TARGET` and prints `"Hello ${TARGET}"`.
-If this environment variable is empty, `"Hello World"` is returned.
+When a request is sent to this sample app, the app reads the environment variable `TARGET` and prints `Hello ${TARGET}`.
+If this environment variable is empty, `Hello World` is returned.

     ```
     ibmcloud ce app create --name myhelloapp --image ibmcom/hello